GingerDeity/DedupeResearch/README.md

 ## Static Window
 This folder contains all code relating to static window experiments, using code I wrote.
 Everything described here will be found in the `StaticWindow` folder.
 I'll first go over some of the essential pieces of code, then general experiment processes.
+There is also an Example subfolder that has it's own dedicated walkthrough readme.

 ### Essential Code